Haidarmm/Documentation/content/docs/guide/shortcodes/cards.md

 ---
-title: Cards Shortcode
+title: OpenVQE Overall
-linkTitle: Cards
+linkTitle: 3- OpenVQE Overall
 ---

 A Openvqe extension to create cards.
 Cards can be shown as links or as plain text.